Candyzorua/malay-eng-dict/README.md

 malay-eng-dict.json: a json file of Malay words and their English translations.

-find_translation_sentence: a website that allows users to input a Malay sentence and outputs the same sentence but hovering over each word shows the English translation below.
+find_translation_sentence: a webpage that allows users to input a Malay sentence and outputs the same sentence but hovering over each word shows the English translation below.